steltenpower/PowerGists/animation.md

 ---

 ## GO TRY IT WITH YOUR TEAM
-As your team probably shares files behind a login, it's good to know you can have notebooks within that same environment too.<br>
+As your team probably shares files behind a login, it's good to know you can have notebooks within that same environment too, which will also speed things up, and depending the server make heavy computation on big data possible.
 R and Python are the most popular programming languages in data science nowadays, and <a href="https://carpentries.org">carpentries.org</a> lessons can give you a useful start in a day or two.
 There are many different notebooks and derivatives, but here are 3 popular ones and the languages they support:
 <table><tr><td>
   <img width="100%" src="https://upload.wikimedia.org/wikipedia/commons/3/38/Jupyter_logo.svg"></td><td><b>Ju</b>lia<br><b>Pyt</b>hon<br><b>R</b><br>~100 other